logzio/logz-docs/_source/user-guide/infrastructure-monitoring/highlights-metrics.md

   - metrics
 contributors:
   - shalper
+  - yberlinger
 ---

 Logz.io Metrics will help you monitor the health of your systems and catch issues BEFORE your customers notice.
 Here's how Logz.io Metrics will get you there.

 Logz.io Metrics is a Prometheus-based infrastructure monitoring platform that integrates seamlessly with the Kibana-based logging platform.
 Prometheus is the leading open-source tool for visualizing numerical data at scale, with powerful graphing capabilities of trends, changes over time, derivatives, and inflection curves.

+The Logz.io’s Metrics UI, the front-end for Infrastructure Monitoring, is a forked version of the Grafana open-source software, created by Logz.io.
+Read more [here.](https://logz.io/about-us/forked-statement/)

 ### Easily correlate metrics with logs